ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 ## Remove orphaned content items

-In some rare case, especially in [[= product_name =]] v4.2 and older, when deleting parent of huge subtrees, some Taxonomy entries are not properly deleted, leaving content items that point to a non-existing parent.
+In some rare case, especially in [[= product_name =]] v4.2 and older, when deleting parent of huge subtrees, some Taxonomy entries aren't properly deleted, leaving content items that point to a non-existing parent.
 The command `ibexa:taxonomy:remove-orphaned-content` deletes those orphaned content item.
 It works on a taxonomy passed as an argument, and has two options that act as a protective measure against deleting data by mistake: